-The money the school receives is based on the students who are recorded as being eligible for Free School Meals in the last 6 years, who are ‘Looked After’ or who have a parent serving in the armed forces.
+The money the school receives is based on the students who are recorded as being eligible for Free School Meals in the last six years, who are ‘Looked After’ or who have a parent serving in the armed forces.

-Nationally, there are gaps in the progress (the amount a pupil improves whilst at school) and attainment (the final grades achieved) made between pupil premium and non-pupil premium students.
+Nationally, there are gaps in the progress (the amount a student improves whilst at school) and attainment (the final grades achieved) made between pupil premium and non-pupil premium students.
 The grant is paid to schools to implement strategies to reduce this gap.
 Detailed strategy and funding information specific to Rutlish can be found in the attached documents.

 Whilst there are in school differences in both attainment and progress made by pupil premium students at Rutlish, it is not statistically significantly different from the progress made by non-pupil premium students nationally.